 Snow King is the original Jackson Wyoming ski resort, opened in 1939 – long before Jackson Hole in 1996 and Grand Targhee in 1969.
 Snow King’s steep ski slopes can be seen from the streets of Jackson, just six blocks from Town Square and the Elk Arches, tempting you to come make some turns – there’s even night skiing.

-Snow King is a steal at $25 for a two-hour ski ticket – you can get plenty of skiing and riding on the un-crowded ski hill.
+Snow King is a steal at $49 for a half day ski ticket – you can get plenty of skiing and riding on the un-crowded ski hill.

 Snow King Resort has condo and hotel lodging at the base, and anew look next winter, very family oriented and friendly, and you can walk to the town of Jackson.
-Summer at Snow King brings mountain biking, mini-golf, an alpine slide and hiking the slopes.
+Summer at Snow King brings mountain biking, the Summer Coast, mini-golf, an alpine slide, tree top adventures, and hiking the slopes.

-While you are ski vacationing in Jackson, consider staying and dining in town at The White Buffalo Club, or on the hillside overlooking the Grand Tetons at the elegant Amangani Resort, or at Teton Village’s slopeside Four Seasons Jackson Hole.
+While you are ski vacationing in Jackson, ski a day at Snow King, and consider staying and dining in town at The White Buffalo Club, or on the hillside overlooking the Grand Tetons at the elegant Amangani Resort, or at Teton Village’s slopeside Four Seasons Jackson Hole.

 Snow King Stats

 400 acres of skiing and riding, night skiing on 8 trails